What Motivates Donors to Give? Segment and Better Understand Your Donors

 And as much as charities strive to make each experience for donors as special as the one above, charities simply don’t have the capacity or resources to do so.

-Instead, successful charities use software like the Donor Management System (DMS) to identify donors with shared interests, preferences, and habits to develop personalized experiences for groups of like-minded donors.
+Instead, successful charities use software to identify donors with shared interests, preferences, and habits to develop personalized experiences for groups of like-minded donors.
+These types of groups are known as segments in the marketing world.

 By segmenting, charities learn how donors’ interaction with your charity and content affects their behaviour.
 With these insights, charities can then develop concrete answers to questions such as, “why did a donor give to our charity?” or, “how long does it take to convert one-time donors into repeat donors?”
+Answers that will ultimately help define your charity’s donor stewardship strategy.

-Think about our purchasing behaviour for a moment.
+Think about purchasing behaviour for a moment.
 Before we get a new TV, phone, or almost any other product, we go through a process of consideration and research before making the purchase.
+Similarly, your supporters will do the same.

 For example, before a potential donor gives to your organization, they’ll likely take the time to research and learn more about your organization for the peace of mind that they’re making the right decision.